yellowdog/python-examples/README.md

 # Variable Substitutions

-Variable substitutions provide a powerful way of introducing variable values into TOML configuration files, and JSON/Jsonnet definitions of Work Requirements and Worker Pools.
-They can be included in the value of any property in each of these objects, including in values within lists (e.g., for the `arguments` property) and arrays (e.g., the `environment` property).
+Variable substitutions provide a powerful mechanism for introducing variable values into TOML configuration files, and JSON/Jsonnet definitions of Work Requirements and Worker Pools.
+They can be included in the value of any property in any of these objects, including in values within lists (e.g., for the `arguments` property) and arrays (e.g., the `environment` property).

-Variable substitutions are expressed using `{{variable}}` notation, where the expression is replaced by the value of `variable`.
+Variable substitutions are expressed using the `{{variable}}` notation, where the expression is replaced by the value of `variable`.

 Substitutions can also be performed for non-string (number, boolean, array, and table) values using the `num:`, `bool:`, `array:`, and `table:` prefixes within the variable substitution: